Anshaali06/Neuroprotective-Compounds-Docking-ADMET/README.md

 ### 1. Protein Preparation
 * The crystal structure of Acetylcholinesterase (PDB ID: 4EY7) was downloaded from the Protein Data Bank.
-* Water molecules and unwanted heteroatoms were removed.
+* Water molecules and unwanted heteroatoms were removed using PyMOL.
 * Polar hydrogen atoms were added using AutoDock Tools.
 *  Gasteiger charges were assigned to the receptor.
 * The prepared receptor was saved in PDBQT format for docking studies.